 - Sustainability also plays an important role in events such as the superbowl, Olympics and World Cup football.
 These events are big polluters.
 However, all of them are taking measures to become sustainability and climate neutral.
 The video below shows what they do to make these events more sustainable.

-All nice and well, as the pie chart suggests there is still one huge problem that needs to be addressed, travel and tranportation!
+All nice and well, as the pie chart above suggests there is still one huge problem that needs to be addressed, travel and tranportation!

 The most important problem and biggest challenge remains the transportation of fans and athletes, teams etc. 80- 85 percent of CO2 emissions related to major sporting events are caused by long-distance and local travel as well as accommodation of guests.
+And I am even not mentioning all the amateur athletes traveling to their own sporting venues.

 Change local travel habits….